 Susano'o causes severe physical harm to anyone without the Eternal Mangekyo Sharingan.

 In general, overusage of chakra has this effect.
 As chakra is essentially life-force, using too much can dip the user's reserves below the minimum that their body needs to function correctly, causing heavy exhaustion and even internal damage; Tsunade is actually rendered comatose after expending nearly all her chakra to shield the village's populace from Pain's city-flattening gravity attack.
 Kakashi explicitly states (at least in the English dub) that if you use up absolutely all of your chakra, you drop dead.
 It's theorized that Kimimaro and Itachi both died not from injuries, but as a result of draining their chakra to absolute zero.
+This is pretty rare, though, and both of them were already dying to begin with.

 Near the end of Tekkaman Blade, D-Boy uses the Blaster Mode so often that his mind gets completely screwed up.
 So much so, that he starts forgetting everything, ultimately ending with him forgetting everything else except his hatred towards Radam.
 He still won like that, but ended up in a coma.